jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 The embedded assembler don't recognize the (useless) TI's symbolic addressing mode: ADD.B EDE,TONI.

-REGISTERS correspondence (preprocessor gema.exe allow you to use FASTFORTH registers's names).
+REGISTERS correspondence (the preprocessor gema.exe allow you to use FASTFORTH or TI registers's names).

     embedded ASM    TI      FASTFORTH   comment